Elronia/Chocolat_Boutique_Frontend/README.md

 # Chocolat_Boutique_Frontend
 Boutique de Chocolat is an e-commerce application that allows users to purchase handcrafted chocolate treats.
 Application is built with React on the frontend and Ruby on Rails on the backend.
+Application is built for demonstrational purpose.

 ## Getting Started
 1. Install [Rails Backend API](https://github.com/Elronia/Chocolat_Boutique_Backend)